 Unfortunately neither of these two studies differentiated between homemade and commercially produced infant foods.
 This is important as there is debate whether commercially produced infant food increases or decreases infant food variety (4,5).
 Of note, data from a UK birth cohort suggests that an infant diet high in fruit, vegetables and home prepared foods, with only occasional use of commercially produced infant food, is associated with less food allergy at age two years (6,7).
 However the authors did not rule out “reverse causation” i.e. that increased consumption of home prepared foods a result of food allergy (i.e. being unable to access allergen free readymade baby food), rather than the cause of the food allergy.

 In recent years, it has become more common to analyse childhood dietary intakes according to patterns of food or food groups, rather than analysis of specific nutrients separately (8–10).
 Although several studies have investigated the nutritional consequences of children consuming both single and multiple food exclusion diets with broadly similar results (11–14); to date, no published research has specifically investigated dietary variety in children consuming an exclusion diet for food allergy.
 It appears logical that children prescribed an exclusion diet will have a less varied diet as they are limiting a whole food or food group.
 Paradoxically, it may be that parents of children consuming exclusion diets are forced to widen their normal food patterns to include alternative foods and recipes, potentially resulting in a broader variety of foods consumed.
-Therefore the aim of this study was to investigate this matter, given the recent literature regarding dietary variety and atopic disease.
+Therefore, the aim of this study was to investigate this matter, given the recent literature regarding dietary variety and atopic disease.

 Methods